Macros Made Simple And How You Can Lose Weight With Macros For Women

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Macros can be an intimidating word for many workout beginners.
-Or losing weight with macros for women, in general, can feel a little overwhelming.
+Honestly, losing weight with macros for women and learning the ins and outs of nutrition can be a bit overwhelming!

-For example, if you were to do a calorie-counting diet and you had 200 calories to use on a snack, you could eat a bag of chips or candy that was around or under 200 calories.
-But when you’re on a macro diet, you’d have to find a snack that is essentially healthier that meets (or fits) your macros.
+Here’s a simple example: if you were to do a calorie-counting diet and you had 200 calories to use on a snack, you could eat a bag of chips or candy that was around or under 200 calories.
+But when you’re on a macro diet, you’d have to find a snack that is essentially healthier that meets your macros such as a bowl of greek yogurt and protein granola.

 What are macros?